aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Fri Jul 11 05:14:57 2025
+Last update: Sat Jul 12 05:11:25 2025

 ### Let's play! 🎮